robocomp/web/gsoc/2021/posts/alejandro_fernandez/post07.md

         ic.destroy()

 The program basically executes all the operations defined by the interface that I have previously prepared, for the thereshold there is a getter and a setter so we can check if they work.
-Finally, tests the principal operation of the component that given an image as an input return a list with the boxes and labels predicted for that image.
-Reads an image locate in the test directory and returns its prediction, the image has as attributes the width, height, depth and a sequence of bytes that contains the proper image.
-The greater problem that appear was related to connecting to the proxy of the component, I finally I discover that the thread of the component finished with the program so in the end of the program I create a infinite loop that only finished when the user press Control+c in the terminal.
+Finally, tests the principal operation of the component that given an image as an input returns a list with the boxes and labels predicted for that image.
+Reads an image locate in the test directory and returns its predictions, the image has as attributes the width, height, depth and a sequence of bytes that contains the proper image.
+The greater problem that appear was related to connecting to the proxy of the component, I finally discover that the thread of the component finished with the program so in the end of the program I create a infinite loop that only finished when the user press Control+c in the terminal.

 ### Improvements and conclusion

 After the testing, appeared some errors that needed to be solved, but no one of them was important.
-The component does not stand out for being fast, but as I can only test it an environment with a CPU I expect that the perfomance will dramatically increase using a GPU.
+The component does not stand out for being fast, but as I can only test it an environment with a CPU I expect that the perfomance will dramatically increases using a GPU.
 After that, I only need to prepare the pull request for the official repository of LearnBlock from my fork.
-I added a directory call Detect with the files needed from the model to work properly, also I need to add the interfaces in IDSL and Ice format.
+Basically this pull request will englobe adding a directory call Detect with the files needed from the model to work properly, also I needed to add the interfaces in IDSL and Ice format in the interfaces directory.

 __Alejandro Fernández Camello__